Brighton and Hove Psychotherapy

 As I have already suggested, the defence from emotional neglect is the development of a false and rigid sense of independence.
 This is established by having no attachment figure to soothe them and help them make sense of their inner and outer emotional world.
 The vulnerable child is still there, but many former boarders will deny its existence, mirroring the attitude of their caregivers.
 Alternatively, they may treat their vulnerability with disdain, saying things like, “I just need to pull myself together”, “All this wallowing is a waste of time”, and “I am sure you have more deserving patients to see, I really am fine.”

-The work of the therapist, like any we do, is in establishing a close, supportive relationship with the client.
+The work of the therapist, like any we do, is in establishing a close, supportive relationship with the patient.
 This enables them to start to make some tentative contact with his or her vulnerability.

 Despite what former boarders have been taught, finding their way out of their suffering is not something they can do alone or with the help of a book.
 It relies on the very thing they find hardest; establishing a secure attachment with their psychotherapist.